softmagnet/tp/docs/team/yourally2.md

 ### Project: TimesTable

-TimesTable is a desktop address book plus planner application for tuition teachers to keep track of their students and classes.
+TimesTable is a Class Management desktop application for tuition teachers to keep track of their students and classes.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 17 kLoC.